Please enable JavaScript to view this site.

 Each time when a mode change is necessary, you can avoid manually placing and removing the MODE SELECT jumper cap by using the Active Probe mDIO port.
 In this way, the mode change will be automated.
 You can do this by connecting setup and winIDEA configuration.
 The result of the process will be as follows:

-1. When you try to connect from winIDEA (Attach, Reset or Download) to the target, the Switch will automatically connect Orin the USB-C port to the HSSTP connector.
+1. When you try to connect from winIDEA (Attach, Reset or Download) to the target, the switch will automatically connect the TARGET USB-C port to the HSSTP connector.

-2. When winIDEA will be detached from the target, the Switch will automatically connect the Orin USB-C port to the HOST USB-C port.
+2. When winIDEA will be detached from the target, the Switch will automatically connect the TARGET USB-C port to the HOST USB-C port.

 Orin_switching_mDIO_setup